Naatan Skyttä: Dunkerque

 Skyttä signed with French Ligue 2 club USL Dunkerque on 28 August 2024 on a deal until 30 June 2026 for an undisclosed fee.
 Two days later, he debuted with his new club in Ligue 2, as a late substitute in a 1–0 home win against Rodez.
 He was named the player of the month of his team in September.
 He repeated as his team's player of the month in October, after starting the season scoring four goals and providing three assists in the Ligue 2, an also in March 2025.
 During his first season with Dunkerque, Skyttä made 30 appearances in Ligue 2, scoring seven goals and providing four assists, as the team finished 4th in the table and reached the promotion play-offs, as a lower-budget team.
 They also advanced to the 2024–25 Coupe de France semi-finals against PSG.

 Kaiserslautern

 On 4 August 2025, Skyttä moved to 1.
 FC Kaiserslautern in German 2.
 Bundesliga after signing a three-year deal for a €1.8 million fee.
 Skyttä became the fourth Finnish player in Kaiserslautern, after Mika Nurmela, Aki Riihilahti and Alexander Ring.
 On 31 August, he scored his first goal for Kaiserslautern, in a 3–1 win against Darmstadt.
 On 19 September, Skyttä scored his third goal of the season, in a 4–1 home win against Preußen Münster, extending his scoring streak to three consecutive matches.
+On 23 November, Skyttä scored a hat-trick in the first half in a 4–1 home win over Holstein Kiel.